wayfarerboy/LunaVisualiser/README.md

 ## DESCRIPTION

-LunaVisualiser is an audio visualiser that allows the user to monitor specific frequencies and amplitudes of live audio.
+LunaVisualiser is a work-in-progress audio visualiser that allows the user to monitor specific frequencies and amplitudes of live audio.

 Each of these monitors can then be assigned or passed to generic visualiser modules - to be written at a later date.